naterivah/login/README.md

     - other properties: https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html

-    - application.properties: # profile to use
+    - application.yml: # profile to use

-    - application-xxxx.properties: # properties loaded depending on the profile used
+    - application-xxxx.yml: # properties loaded depending on the profile used

 d.
 Frontend